 To add the correct variable:

-• Open System > Advanced System Settings > Environment Variables
+- Open System > Advanced System Settings > Environment Variables

-• Under User Variables, click New
+- Under User Variables, click New

-• Enter %USERPROFILE% as the variable name
+as the variable name - Enter the path

-• Restart and try Word again
+as the variable value - Restart and try Word again

 Disable the Preview Pane